 Oh, that’s a big one!
 Coaching questions for a life coach are like the powers of a superhero.
 Asking powerful questions (and timing them right) can break generational patterns, create breakthrough moments, and bring key insights to the coachee.

-These questions are usually open-ended questions that bypass mental obstacles and put the challenges of your client into a new context.
-Since every client is different, you can try rephrasing your questions based on what they best resonate with and use follow-up questions to dip deeper into their answers.
+These questions are usually open-ended, bypassing mental obstacles and putting your client’s challenges into a new context.
+Since every client is different, you can try rephrasing your questions based on what resonates best with them and using follow-up questions to dig deeper into their answers.

 [ Read: 53 Powerful Life Coaching Questions That Work With Every Client ]